RumeelHussainbnb/CoreDAODocs/docs/intro.md

 New to Core Chain?
 Let's discover **Core Chain in less than 5 minutes**.

 ## 📔 Learn about Core Chain
-Dive into what is Core Chain is and start the journey with Core.
+Dive into what Core Chain is and start your  Web3 journey with Core.
     * [An overview about Core Chain](./Learn/introduction/what-is-core-chain.md)
     * [Read about the core concepts of Core Chain](category/core-concepts)
     * [Understand the Underlying Architecture](./Learn/core-concepts/architecture.md)

-## 👓 Explore Core Chain
+## 👓 Explore the Core Chain
 Get Familiar with the Core Chain Ecosystem
     * [Explore Why Core Chain is the Right Choice](./Learn/introduction/why-core-chain.md)
     * [Explore the Different Products by Core Chain](category/products)
     * [See Whats Being Build on the Core Chain](https://coredao.org/explore/ecosystem)

-## 🔌 Running Different Nodes on Core Chain
+## 🔌 Run a Node on Core Chain
 Participate in the Core Chain network by running different types of Nodes
     * [Run a Full Node on the Core Chain Network](./Node/Full-Node/on-mainnet.md)
     * [Run a Validator Node on the Core Chain Network](./Node/config/validator-node-config.md)